fangsonghub/fangsonghub.github.io/recruit/hu.md

 Department of Combinatorics and Optimization at the University of Waterloo during 2013 to 2016.
 He completed his PhD in 2013 in Computer Science and Engineering at the Pennsylvania State University, under the supervision of Prof. Sean Hallgren.
-Prior to that, he received my bachelor’s degree from University of Science & Technology of China in 2008.
+Prior to that, he received his bachelor’s degree from University of Science & Technology of China in 2008.